Vol. V · No. 04 · July 16, 2026Boston + New EnglandEst. 2026

 One man, one scale, one increasingly specific opinion about mascarpone.

-Mark is not a chef.
+Mark is not a professional chef.
 Mark has never worked in a restaurant.
 Mark has, however, been the person you text at 6:41 PM on a Thursday when you need to know where to take your in-laws in the North End, and Mark will answer within ninety seconds, and Mark will be right.

 1.00